Ingram scores 49, Pelicans end Jazz's 10-game winning streak

 TIP-INS

-Jazz: Jordan Clarkson scored 15 points and Joe Ingles had 12. … Utah lost for the first time in seven games on the road, dropping to 13-10 away from home. … Gobert fouled out with 1:19 left in OT. … Utah combined for 15 3s on 39 attempts.
+Jazz: Jordan Clarkson scored 15 points and Ingles had 12. … Utah lost for the first time in seven games on the road, dropping to 13-10 away from home. … Gobert, who came in shooting 67.6 percent, was 6 of 10.
+He fouled out with 1:19 left in OT. … Utah combined for 15 3s on 39 attempts.

-Pelicans: Frank Jackson scored 10 points and had a steal. … JJ Redick missed his third straight game with a strained left hamstring. … Guard Jrue Holiday missed his sixth consecutive game with a bruised left elbow. … Nicolo Melli started for the fifth time this season and had seven points and four rebounds in 26 minutes. … Favors has 10 double-doubles this season — seven in his last 11 games.
+Pelicans: Frank Jackson scored 10 points and had a steal. … JJ Redick missed his third straight game with a strained left hamstring. … Guard Jrue Holiday missed his sixth consecutive game with a bruised left elbow. … Nicolo Melli started for the fifth time this season and had seven points and four rebounds in 26 minutes. … Ingram has scored at least 30 in nine games this season, including three times against Utah. … Favors has 10 double-doubles this season, including seven in his last 11 games.

 UP NEXT